 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The eText is a custom compilation of the following textbooks:
+The eText for this course is a custom compilation of content from the following:

 All other course materials will be accessed online.

 A Texas Instruments BA II Plus calculator is included in your course package.